 We’ll invoke the extension’s analyzer on this selection by clicking on Analysis > One Shot > Relocation table synthesizer.
 Then, click on Window > Relocation Table (synthesized) to display the recovered relocations:

 Before exporting a subset of the program, we need to define what parts we want to export.
-Go to the print_number function in the listing view and remove it from the selection by holding Crtl and then dragging a left click from the start to the end of the function.
+Go to the print_number function in the listing view and remove it from the selection by holding Ctrl and then dragging a left click from the start to the end of the function.
 The selection should now cover the entire program except for the print_number function.

 To bring up the export dialog, hit the O key (or click on File > Export Program...).
 Select the ELF Relocatable object format, make sure the Selection Only checkbox is checked and export the file as ascii-table.delinker.o.